michelled/weavly.org/src/robot-activities/meet-sphero.md

 ## Steps

-* Open SpheroEdu
+* Open SpheroEdu.
-* Connect with Sphero robot
+* Connect with Sphero robot.
-* Open the movement settings
+* Open the movement settings.
-* Try different distances and speed options
+* Try different distances and speed options.
-* Open the light color settings
+* Open the light color settings.
-* Try different light colors
+* Try different light colors.
-* Try different types of lines (e.g. straight vs curved)
+* Try different types of lines (e.g. straight vs curved).

 ## Tips

-* Ensure batteries are charged and Sphero is operational prior to the activity
+* Ensure operational batteries are available and Sphero is operational prior to the activity
 * Set up a space with dim light and a relatively quiet environment to detect visual changes

 ## Skill Development